21 CRM Facts Your Business Needs to Know Now

 15. Improved customer retention rates

-With the right CRM, a business can improve their customer retention rates by 26% or more.
+Good customer relationship management helps a business improve their customer retention rates by 26% or more.

 16. Email marketing is a popular feature in CRM systems